-Today, Patrick and Drew are discussing Sex Criminals 16, originally released February 15th, 2017.
+Today, Ryan and Drew are discussing Sex Criminals 18, originally released April 19, 2017.
 As always, this article contains SPOILERS.

 There is no intimacy without vulnerability.

 Ryan: I try to be a very honest person.
 I’m essentially George Washington with the cherry tree.
 Though, of course, I have to caveat that with admitting that I know the cherry tree thing is a myth.
 Sometimes facts are the enemies of fun.
 While I am truthful and people in my life find that both helpful and annoying, there is a deeper truth.
 I started this paragraph intending to say something and we are now at about seventy seven words, so I’ll come out with it.
 Vulnerability is something I struggle with every day.
 It’s not enough to refrain from lies, be nice to people, make sure that they are okay and carry on.
 You aren’t really present in a relationship until you are being truly honest about what you need, sharing your moments of shame, and peeling back the surface to reveal the parts of yourself that you aren’t sure will be accepted.
 In Sex Criminals 18, Matt Fraction and Chip Zdarsky explore the struggle to be emotionally honest.